Compare TV packages

 Who does the best TV packages?

 Well, there’s a question.
-When it comes to price, you’re looking at either BT TV or TalkTalk TV, which you can get with broadband and phone from £8 a month and £10 a month plus line rental respectively.
-In comparison, Sky TV, broadband and phone will set you back from £21.50 a month plus line rental and Virgin Media TV, broadband and phone from £22 a month plus line rental.
+When it comes to price, you’re looking at either BT TV or TalkTalk TV, which you can get with broadband and phone rather cheaply.
+In comparison, Sky TV, broadband and phone will set you back quite a bit more.

 However, when it comes to range of channels, Sky is the top dog for sheer number, while Virgin Media’s the best for getting almost any channel you could want from one provider on one bill.
 The set-top boxes you get with Sky and Virgin Media TV are far better than those you get with BT and TalkTalk TV too, and when it comes to slickness, Sky’s got things sewn up.

-EE TV comes somewhere in between price-wise, with EE TV, broadband and phone packages starting from £12.95 a month plus line rental, and bottom of the pile in terms of channel range, because it doesn’t offer owt extra.
+EE TV comes somewhere in between price-wise, and bottom of the pile in terms of channel range, because it doesn’t offer owt extra.
 However, in Multiscreen and Flick it at least has two features that no other TV package offers.